-Ingenico Launches IBM Watson-enabled Chatbot to Enhance Customer Experience
+Ingenico Launches IBM Watson-Enabled Chatbot to Enhance Customer Experience

 Article Rating:

-AMSTERDAM, Jan.
-14, 2019 /PRNewswire/ -- Ingenico Group, the global leader in seamless payment, launched its innovative payment-enabled chatbot, which uses natural language processing (NLP) from IBM Watson to create a smooth customer experience.
-Watson capabilities allow Ingenico's chatbot to better understand users' requests once they have been inputted, whatever they may be.
+Ingenico Group, the global leader in seamless payment, launched its innovative payment-enabled chatbot, which uses natural language processing (NLP) from IBM Watson to create a smooth customer experience.
+Watson capabilities allow Ingenico’s chatbot to better understand users’ requests once they have been inputted, whatever they may be.
 It can better interpret nuances in language and phrasing, handling natural variations in the way individuals communicate.
-As a result, the bot can respond quickly and effectively, enabling it to meet each user's specific needs in a wide range of different languages.
-The new AI component reduces steps consumers have to take in order to complete purchases, allowing merchants to boost conversion.
+As a result, the bot can respond quickly and effectively enabling it to meet each user’s specific needs, in a wide range of different languages.
+The new AI component reduces steps consumers have to take in order to complete purchases allowing merchants to boost conversion.

 The chatbot, created in collaboration with JoinedApp, incorporates Ingenico’s secure payment API to enhance a business’s messaging app user experience.
 It enables customers to purchase products and services safely and securely within a messaging app’s chat function, bringing an end-to-end customer experience to the chat platform.
 By enabling payments within the messaging app environment, merchants can boost conversion by reducing the steps that consumers have to take in order to complete their purchase.